alnssr/alnssr.github.io/README.md

-I'm a PhD Student in mechanics and numerical simulation at POEMS (UMA, Ensta Paris).
-I work under the direction of [Stéphanie Chaillat](https://perso.ensta-paris.fr/~chaillat/) and [Marc Bonnet](https://perso.ensta-paris.fr/~mbonnet/).
-I also collaborate with Bruno Leblé (Naval Group Research), Guillaume Barras (DGA Techniques Navales) and Océane Grosset (DGA Techniques Navales).
+I did my PhD in mechanics and numerical simulation at POEMS (UMA, Ensta Paris).
+I worked under the direction of [Stéphanie Chaillat](https://perso.ensta-paris.fr/~chaillat/) and [Marc Bonnet](https://perso.ensta-paris.fr/~mbonnet/).
+I also collaborated with Bruno Leblé (Naval Group Research), Guillaume Barras (DGA Techniques Navales) and Océane Grosset (DGA Techniques Navales).

-PhD topic : I am working on a time-domain iterative coupling between finite element (FEM) and boundary element methods (BEM).
+PhD topic : I work on a time-domain iterative coupling between finite element (FEM) and boundary element methods (BEM).
 The goal is to apply this coupling to fluid-structure interaction problems for the naval industry, such as the action of a far-field underwater explosion on a submarine.
+The manuscript is now available [here](https://theses.hal.science/tel-04529955/) !

 ### Publications and preprints
 - ["Solvability results for the transient acoustic scattering by an elastic obstacle"](https://www.sciencedirect.com/science/article/abs/pii/S0022247X24001203), Marc Bonnet, Stéphanie Chaillat, Alice Nassor, in Journal of Mathematical Analysis and Applications, 2024.